mixed-farming/Event_Tracker/README.md

    - Updates the View based on changes in the Model.

 ## How to run
-"Event Tracker" is a fully native iOS application with no external dependencies.
-To run the app, clone the repository and open the Xcode project file using Xcode 14 on a Mac, then simulate it on an Apple device(iPhone/ iPad/ Mac Catalyst) using the built-in simulator.
+"Event Tracker" is a fully native iOS application with no external dependencies. <br> To run the app, clone the repository and open the Xcode project file using Xcode 14 on a Mac, then simulate it on an Apple device(iPhone/ iPad/ Mac Catalyst) using the built-in simulator.
 ```
 git clone https://github.com/mixed-farming/Event_Tracker.git
 ```